trxdave/cycleshop/README.md

 **Responsive Design**: The site is fully responsive, built using Bootstrap for an optimal experience on all devices.

-**Product Categories**: Products are categorized into Mountain Bikes, Electric Bikes, Kids Bikes, Clothing, and Accessories.
+**Product Categories**: Products are categorized into Road Bikes, Mountain Bikes, Electric Bikes, Kids Bikes, Clothing, and Accessories.

 **Shopping Cart**: Add items to a cart (toast notification) and track them throughout the session.